 The South American Plate is a major tectonic plate that covers 43 million square kilometers including South America and the surrounding Atlantic Ocean.
 Tectonic activity at the boundary between the South American Plate and the Nazca Plate is held responsible for the volcanic activity and orogeny in the region.

 Minor Tectonic Plates By Size

 Somali Plate - 16,700,000 sq km

-The Somali Plate is a minor tectonic plate located underneath Africa near the country of Somalia.
-Currently, the Somali Plate is moving away from continental Africa at a very small pace which equates to around 20 millimetres per annum.
-At this point, it’s possible that the area that is Somalia may break away from Africa after millions of years of movement, which would form both a new continent and a new ocean.
+The Somali Plate is a minor tectonic plate encompassing the African country of Somalia.
+Currently, the Somali Plate is moving away from continental Africa at a very small pace which equates to around 20 millimeters per annum.
+At this pace, Somalia may separate from Africa after millions of years, leading to the formation of a new continent and ocean.

 Nazca Plate - 15,600,000 sq km

 The second largest of all minor plates, the Nazca Plate, stretches for 15.6 square km off the western coast of South America, to the south of the much smaller Cocos Plate.